Devin Bush Jr.: 2019

-On May 12, 2019, the Pittsburgh Steelers signed Bush to a fully guaranteed four-year, $18.87 million contract that includes a signing bonus of $11.74 million.
+The Steelers traded their first round (20th) and second round (52nd overall) picks in the 2019 NFL draft and a third round pick (83rd overall) in the 2020 NFL draft to Denver Broncos in exchange for the tenth overall pick which was used in order to draft Bush.
+On May 12, 2019, the Steelers signed Bush to a fully guaranteed four-year, $18.87 million contract that includes a signing bonus of $11.74 million.

 Bush made his NFL debut in Week 1 against the New England Patriots.
 In the game, Bush made 11 tackles in the 33–3 loss.
 In Week 3 against the San Francisco 49ers, Bush recorded a team high 11 tackles and recovered a fumble forced by safety Minkah Fitzpatrick in the 24–20 loss.
 In Week 4 against the Cincinnati Bengals, Bush recorded nine tackles and made his first career sack on Andy Dalton in the 27–3 win.
 In Week 5 against the Baltimore Ravens, Bush recorded his first career interception off Lamar Jackson in the 26–23 loss.

 In Week 6 against the Los Angeles Chargers, Bush made a team high seven tackles, recovered a fumble lost by Philip Rivers which he returned for a touchdown, and recorded an interception off Rivers in the 24–17 win.
 Bush became the first rookie to record a fumble return for a touchdown and an interception in the same game since Chicago Bears' safety Eddie Jackson accomplished this feat in 2017.
-He was named the AFC Defensive Player of the Week for his performance.
-In Week 12 against the Cincinnati Bengals, Bush recorded four tackles and forced a fumble on wide receiver Tyler Boyd which was recovered by Minkah Fitzpatrick in the 16–10 win.
+He was named the American Football Conference Defensive Player of the Week for his performance.
+In Week 12 against the Bengals, Bush recorded four tackles and forced a fumble on wide receiver Tyler Boyd which was recovered by Minkah Fitzpatrick in the 16–10 win.
 In Week 17 against the Baltimore Ravens, Bush recorded a team high 12 tackles during the 28–10 loss.
 During the game, Bush surpassed 100 tackles on the season.
+He was named to the PFWA All-Rookie Team.

 2020

-Bush started the first 5 games of the 2020 season, playing every defensive snap, recording 26 total tackles as well as 16 solo tackles and a sack.
+Bush started the first five games of the 2020 season, playing every defensive snap, recording 26 total tackles as well as 16 solo tackles and a sack.
 Bush suffered a torn ACL in the second quarter of the week 6 game against the Cleveland Browns, and was placed on injured reserve on October 23, 2020.

+2021

+Bush appeared in and started 14 games in the 2021 season.
+He recorded two sacks, 70 total tackles, four passes defended, and one forced fumble.

 2022

 The Steelers declined the fifth-year option on Bush's contract on May 2, 2022, making him a free agent after the season.
-He played in 17 games with 14 starts, recording 81 tackles.
+He played in 17 games with 14 starts, recording 81 tackles and two passes defended.

 Seattle Seahawks

-On March 16, 2023, the Seattle Seahawks signed Bush to a one-year contract.
+On March 16, 2023, the Seattle Seahawks signed Bush to a one-year, $3.5 million contract.
+He played in 13 games with three starts playing primarily special teams and as a backup linebacker on defense.